DevKiHyun/FCNAE-Tensorflow/README.md

 - matplotlib

 ## Files
-- main.py : Execute train.py and pass the default value.
 - fcnae.py : Model definition.
-- train.py : Train the model and represent the test images.
+- main.py : Train the model and pass the default value.

 ## How to use
 ### Training